jacintoi/course-project-group_1019/README.md

 Details for Milestone are available on Canvas (left sidebar, Course Project) or [here](https://firas.moosvi.com/courses/data301/project/milestone01.html).

 ## Describe your topic/interest in about 150-200 words
--	We are interested in videogames, and statistics about it.
+We are interested in videogames, and the statistics around it.

--	We want to find any correlation between the data and make conclusions. o	How do console sales compare to PC sales? o	Do higher critic scores lead to more sales? o	Do game ratings lead to more sales? o	Are critic scores for games usually close to user scores? o	In the transition year when new gen consoles were released (2013), the games that sold on both old gen and new gen, which consoles sold better?
-Example – Assassin’s Creed IV which was on X360, PS3, XOne an PS4.
-Or games that initially sold on old gen consoles and then were ported again to next gen – like GTA V, Battlefield 4, COD: Ghosts, etc. o	Compare sales of consoles to handheld consoles.
+In combining these two interests, we want to carry out a data analysis on videogame data, specifically regarding the sales of videogames.

+We want to find correlations in the data and make conclusions from it, and also try to target and answer some more direct questions.

+These questions include:
+- How do console sales compare to PC sales?
+- Do higher critic scores lead to more sales?
+- Do game more game ratings lead to more sales?
+- Do the critics' ratings of games ever vary wildly from users'?

+We are also interested in graphically representing the distribution of videogame sales, and perhaps, based on the dataset, be able to provide some insight into other areas.
+Such as, the age old questions of Consoles VS PC, and Xbox VS PlayStation based on sales and success of multi-platform games.

--	This data analysis and conclusions to our questions and curiosities could be presented in a Dashboard.
+This data analysis and conclusions on our curiosities and questions can be presented in a Dashboard.
--By Ed

 ## Describe your dataset in about 150-200 words